Heading to uni this autumn? Take some advice from those who've already been

 Try and familiarise yourself with the new area and make sure you eat before you go out, even if it's just a sandwich.

-Also try and stick with a group of people for safety in numbers while you're out and try to make sure that you have some cash on you just in case there's not a cash machine nearby.
+Also try and stick with a group of people for safety in numbers and make sure that you have some cash on you in case there's not a cash machine nearby.

 You should also avoid leaving your drink unattended in a club at any time, and definitely don't get into a car or taxi with anyone that you don't trust.